beatybiodiversitymuseum/docs/docs/specify/getting-started/index.md

 By the end of this page, you will:

-- [ ] Understand key concepts within Specify and how to use basic terminology to describe elements of the system
+- [ ] Understand key concepts within Specify and how to use basic terminology to describe elements of the system.
-- [ ] Grasp how Specify differs from other CMS systems, and the relational database model that Specify uses
+- [ ] Grasp how Specify differs from other CMS systems, and the relational database model that Specify uses.
 - [ ] Have the skills to enter data into a table using the `Data Entry` process.